Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

                      [--ignore-regex IGNORE_REGEX] [--port PORT]
                      [--server-log SERVER_LOG] [--timeout TIMEOUT]

-Checks MySQL/MariaDB log content the same way MySQLTuner does, but also in case the DB is down.
+Scans the MySQL/MariaDB error log for warnings and errors, similar to how MySQLTuner analyzes the log.
+Works even when the database is down by reading the log file directly.
+Uses a cache to avoid re-reading already processed entries.
+Requires root or sudo.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --cache-expire CACHE_EXPIRE
-                        The amount of time after which the cached data expires, in minutes.
+                        The amount of time after which the credential/data cache expires, in minutes.
 Default: 7200 --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read user, host and password from.
+Example: `--defaults-
-                        `/var/spool/icinga2/.my.cnf`.
+                        file=/var/spool/icinga2/.my.cnf`.
 Default:
                         /var/spool/icinga2/.my.cnf
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client
   -H, --hostname HOSTNAME
-                        MySQL/MariaDB hostname.
-Default: 127.0.0.1
+                        MySQL/MariaDB hostname or IP address.
+Default:
+                        127.0.0.1
   --ignore-pattern IGNORE_PATTERN
-                        Any line containing this pattern will be ignored (must be lowercase; repeating).
+                        Any line containing this pattern will be ignored.
+Must be lowercase.
+Can be specified multiple times.
   --ignore-regex IGNORE_REGEX
-                        Any line matching this python regex will be ignored.
+                        Any item matching this Python regex will be ignored.
+                        Can be specified multiple times.
+Example:
+                        `(?i)linuxfabrik` for a case-insensitive match.
-  --port PORT           MySQL/MariaDB port.
-Default: 3306
+  --port PORT           MySQL/MariaDB port number.
+Default: 3306 --server-log SERVER_LOG
-  --server-log SERVER_LOG
-                        One of: Path to error log file (including filename);
-                        docker:CONTAINER; podman:CONTAINER; kubectl:CONTAINER;
+                        Log source to read from.
+Accepts a file path, `docker:CONTAINER`, `podman:CONTAINER`,
+                        `kubectl:CONTAINER` or `systemd:UNITNAME`.
+If omitted,
-                        systemd:UNITNAME.
-If ommitted, this check tries to fetch the logfile location automatically.
+                        the check tries to fetch the logfile location automatically.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds)
 ```